 The majority of my work consists of wheel thrown vessels.
 For me, the vessel is representative of the self, a receptacle for things that matter and need to be kept safe.
 In ancient times the vessel was a symbol for the Feminine; the giver of life,well being and nourishment.
 Clay has taught me to have focus and patience.
 By its very nature,clay connects us to the Earth, and I find my awareness of nature heightened.
 As I continue to create with clay, I continue to create myself.

 I have been creating with clay for over twenty five years.
 My work has been shown in galleries and featured in shows and art fairs in upstate New York.
 I studied ceramics at Skidmore College and for twelve years was the teaching assistant for the evening raku/sagger class.
-I currently teach clay classes at my studio Clay Concepts Pottery, and am the owner of Thomson Gallery, both located in The Shirt Factory & Healing Center in Glens Falls, NY.
+I currently teach clay classes at my studio Clay Concepts Studio and Gallery, located in The Shirt Factory in Glens Falls, NY.